alexwarth/am-looper/README.md

 # TODO

-- Let the user set the channel of audio that's being recorded (maybe w/ the LEFT/RIGHT keys?)
 - Experiment w/ web audio's built-in echo cancellation for no-headphones operation
 - Really think about the UI
 - Help the user find the right latency offset